All About Our CSA Membership

 - Good variety, selection and reliability – every week is a surprise!

-- To support the type of farming most beneficial for people, plants and the planet!
+- To support the type of farming most beneficial for people, plants, animals and the planet!

 What is Community Supported Agriculture?

 By becoming a CSA member, you share in the bounty of our farm!
-CSA members pick up a selection of in-season, fresh, organic vegetables from our farm or at drop-off locations every week from approximately mid-June to the end of October.
-Regular communication with the farmers allows CSA members to learn about our farming practices and to develop a deeper connection to where your food is coming from.
+CSA members pick up a selection of in-season, fresh, organic vegetables from our farm or at drop-off locations every week from approximately the 3rd week in June to the end of October.
+Regular communication from the farmers allows CSA members to learn about our farming practices and to develop a deeper connection to where your food is coming from.

 What will be in my CSA Share?